- 4 Year Update Boomer’s Bilateral Hip Resurfacing with Dr. Rector 2011

 As a result, I was able to hunt up and down the mountains of New Mexico without any problems.
 The picture is of an elk my son killed with his bow and I helped pack out up the mountain.

-A doctor hunting with us commented that I was definitely fully recovered since I was able to backpack the elk … Read the rest
+A doctor hunting with us commented that I was definitely fully recovered since I was able to backpack the elk up the mountain.
+Thanks again for the great care.

 At 65 years of age my arthritic hip had taken its toll on my overall health.
 I lived with pain and a pronounced limp.
 I could no longer ride a bike, play racquetball, sleep through the night, drive a car for more than 15 minutes or even put on my shoes let alone trim my toenails without severe pain.
-I had been a … Read the rest
+I had been a runner for years and still clung to the discipline despite the pain.
+In training for the Horsetooth Half Marathon in April of 2012 I had developed severe pain in my … Read the rest

 After a lifetime of almost unlimited activity that included pretty much every ball sport, backpacking, skiing, long distance running and cycling, increasing pain and limited range of motion started to have a major impact on my life.
 I began dropping one activity after another as my aching hips deteriorated.
 Toward the end, I limped constantly and I was having difficulty getting on and off of my bicycle.
-I … Read the rest
+I was 58 years old when I received the news from my orthopedic surgeon that I needed two new hips.
+I was shocked and completely demoralized by this revelation, and terrified … Read the rest

 I had a (Birmingham) hip replacement in January 2013, and now, four months later, I am playing high intensity singles tennis—without pain or physical restriction.
 I feel very lucky, and I give credit to Dr. Rector and his assistant Stacey for the successful surgery and professional treatment.
 My recovery was smooth, with little pain (thanks in part to the pain killers the first two weeks).
-I had two weeks of … Read the rest
+I had two weeks of in-home physical therapy, and two weeks after that I was walking and riding a stationary bicycle.
+I progressed to outdoor bicycle riding after the first two months and then to … Read the rest

 On December 21, 2012 I had a Birmingham Hip Resurfacing (BHR) done on my left hip.
 I am 56 and have been very physically active all my life.
 Unfortunately, this has resulted in my eight prior shoulder surgeries and three knee arthroscopies.
 Needless to say, I have had extensive experiences with orthopedic surgeons, anesthesiologists, physician assistants, and hospitals.
-In short, my experience with Dr. Rector, Matt Schneider, PA, and Stacy … Read the rest
+In short, my experience with Dr. Rector, Matt Schneider, PA, and Stacy Tomko, Surgical Assistant has raised the bar for excellence compared to all my prior surgeries.
+I am so appreciative of Dr. Rector’s reassuring bedside manner, surgical skills, and investment in … Read the rest

 As a 57 year old retired CEO with over thirty years of experience in the medical device industry, I have been in hospitals and ICUs around the world.
 My experience with Dr. Rector, his staff, and the entire team at Boulder Community Hospital (BCH) can only be described as exemplary.
-After doing my research online for alternatives to a total hip replacement (whose post implant long term activity restrictions were … Read the rest
+After doing my research online for alternatives to a total hip replacement (whose post implant long term activity restrictions were unacceptable for my lifestyle); I found the Birmingham Hip Resurfacing (BHR) procedure, and that Dr. James Rector of Boulder was one of the top BHR surgeons in the country.
+I … Read the rest

 I could not be happier with the miracle of Dr. Rector and my Birmingham Hip Resurfacing!
 My remade hip has allowed me to get back to my passions – the activities that I love – that were becoming very difficult to nearly impossible before the surgery.
-I went into surgery with Dr. Rector on October 15, 2010, at 52 years old, to receive a Birmingham Hip Resurfacing on my left … Read the rest
+I went into surgery with Dr. Rector on October 15, 2010, at 52 years old, to receive a Birmingham Hip Resurfacing on my left hip.
+I had been in a slow, spiraling descent into loss-of-motion, gimping and pain over the period of about 8 years.
+It culminated in not being able to sleep at … Read the rest

 “From 3 Hipster Cycling Alumni” – Three of Dr. Rector’s hip resurfacing graduates — cycling enthusiasts all — got together to send him a holiday card, complete with Santa hats and surgical evidence.
 The happy threesome are (left to right):